-Winter should be spent safely inside your home or workplace, not battling roof damage from pesky leaks caused by increased precipitation.
+Winter should be spent safely inside your home or workplace, not battling roof damage from pesky leaks caused by wear and tear, frozen gutters, and ice dams.
 You may be asking yourself; how do I stop my roof from leaking this winter?

-Let’s look at some of the causes behind roof leaks and how you can prevent it this winter.
+Let’s look at some of the causes behind wintertime roof leaks and how you can prevent them.

 The Main Causes of Leaky Roofs

-While there are many circumstances that could cause a roof to being leaking, these issues usually occur due to four key reasons.
+While there are many circumstances that could cause a roof to leak, especially in cold weather, leaks usually occur due to at least one of these four key reasons:

 - Damaged roofing systems: Cracks or holes in a roof can be hard to spot without a proper inspection.
 When small rainstorms don’t lead to leaks, it can be easy to assume that your roof is fully protected.
 However, issues with roof seams and damaged shingles can lead to leaks during winter that need an immediate fix, especially if ice forms in those areas and expands.

-- Cracked membranes and flashing issues: Roof flashing is a material installed on roofs to direct water away from critical areas of the roof, like where the plane of a roof meets a wall.
+- Cracked membranes and flashing issues: Roof flashing is a material installed on roofs to direct water away from critical areas such as where the plane of a roof meets a wall or a chimney.
 Because winter snow doesn’t always fall vertically, it can enter cracks in the flashing and lead to water inside the building.
 The same is true for any problems with your roofing membranes.

 How Do I Stop my Roof from Leaking?